Wednesday, 14 April 2021

 Click image to enlarge to full size!

-The first two cascode stages contain tuned output circuits, the output of the third stage drives a broadband transformer with the secondary winding connecting to a differential transistor pair that feed the AGC detector diode and SSB/CW product detector output.
+The first two cascode stages contain tuned output circuits; the output of the third stage drives a broadband transformer with the secondary winding connected to a differential transistor pair that feeds the AGC detector diode and the SSB/CW product detector output.

-AM demodulation is done with an Analogue Devices AD8361 which is intended to be used as a mean-responding power detector for exact measurements of RF power.
-As an AM de-modulator the recovered audio sounds really nice and distortion free.
+AM demodulation is done with an Analog Device AD8361, which is intended to be used as a means-responding power detector for exact measurements of RF power.
+As an AM demodulator the recovered audio sounds really nice and distortion free.

 G6LBQ Cascode IF Amplifier PCB